SheetJS/docs.sheetjs.com/docz/docs/03-demos/17-clipboard.md

 # Clipboard Data

 Spreadsheet software like Excel typically support copying and pasting cells and data.
-This is implemented through the Clipboard ("Pasteboard" in OSX parlance).
+This is implemented through the Clipboard ("Pasteboard" in MacOS).

 When copying a selection of cells, Excel for Windows stores a screenshot of the selected cells as an image.
 It also creates and stores a number of strings and